Determinantal learning for selecting subsets in wireless networks

 For various Poisson simulation methods, see the stochastic simulation books by Devroye (Section X.3) or Fishman (Section 8.16).
 There’s a free online version of Devroye’s book here.
 The book by Gentle (Section 5.2.8) also briefly covers Poisson variables.

 In this post on generating Poisson variates, John D. Cook briefly discusses the direct method for small \(\lambda\) values and a rejection method from a 1979 paper by Atkinson, which I will mention in the next post.
-He presents his C# sharp code in this post.
+He presents his C# code in this post.

 Simulating Poisson point processes faster